openpnp/openpnp/Motion-Controller-Firmwares.md

 * [Duet 3 Installing and Updating Firmware](https://duet3d.dozuki.com/Wiki/Getting_Started_With_Duet_3#Section_Updating_Duet_3_main_board_firmware)

 ## Smoothieware

+**⚠ WARNING ⚠** do not buy the illegitimate clones of the Smoothieboard that are typically offered in Chinese online-shops.
+These are known to violate Open Source licenses and brand names, they use inferior/sub-spec and counterfeit components, inadequate copper layers etc. They are known to fail with OpenPnP. **We will not provide support for these boards.** See the discussions [here](https://groups.google.com/g/openpnp/c/rdAXltRoSdc/m/lPNkWLX4BQAJ) and [here](https://groups.google.com/g/openpnp/c/4LswIzPOfpU/m/gopdUoiPAAAJ).

 A special Smoothieware firmware for OpenPnP is available.
 It contains some bug-fixes and features that are crucial for use with OpenPnP but are not present/accepted in the official Smoothieware firmware.
 The firmware and more details are available here: